email: tony@lathes.co.uk

 Page 17 Page 19 Page 20 Page 21

-Page 22 - A Christmas Story Austin 7 Christmas Cards
+Page 22 - A Christmas Story Austin 7 Christmas Cards 1923 Advertisements

 Fitting Indicators to an Austin 7 Fitting LED Lights to an Austin 7

-Sales brochures can be found here: https://archive.a7ca.org/collections/show-brochures/
+A lovely collection of sales brochures can be found here: https://archive.a7ca.org/collections/show-brochures/

-https://www.facebook.com/groups/pwa7c .... with other enthusiasts forming Facebook groups for their club, or for specific models or regional interests.
+The Pre-War A7 club has a useful Facebook page: https://www.facebook.com/groups/pwa7c .... with other enthusiasts forming groups for specific models or regional interests.

-For the 100th anniversary of the Seven's introduction in 2022, a thousand cars attended a special Centenary event: watch the film here: https://a7centenary.com/
+For the 100th anniversary of the Seven's introduction in 2022, a thousand cars attended a special event: watch the film here: https://a7centenary.com/

 Chassis Numbers: